jalcock-training/azure-hybrid-landing-zone/docs/architecture/shared-services.md

 ## 4. Diagnostic Settings

 Diagnostic settings are configured to forward logs and metrics from supported resources to the Log Analytics workspace.
+This is optional in the current phase and enabled only when a workspace is deployed.
 This includes:

 - Virtual networks
 - Subnets (where applicable)